clarinsi/benchich/sentiment/README.md

     "predictions": [
         {   "train": "what did you train on", # e.g. data/ParlaSent_BCS.jsonl
-            "test": "what you evaluated on",# e.g. data/ParlaSent_BCS_test.jsonl "predictions": [....] # The length of predictions should match the lentgh of test data },
+            "test": "what you evaluated on",# e.g. data/ParlaSent_BCS_test.jsonl "predictions": [....] # The length of predictions should match the lenght of test data },
     ]